A different kind of Angus, but the right kind for us.

 We have chosen to focus on breeding straight Canadian Angus genetics because we have found these cattle to be predictable, consistent in type and kind, and offer balanced performance throughout the supply chain.
 They have extra length and capacity while keeping all the other great Angus traits that we know and love; they offer great calving ease, desirable maternal traits, longevity and vigor while still being easy to handle.
 These cows produce a high percentage of calves weaned despite being calved out extensively in early spring conditions and going to range with minimal observation.
 Calves with these genetics grow well on the cow on range and perform well in feedlots, finishing at 1500-1600lbs with a high percentage grading AAA with a yeild grade Y3 or better.
 They are low maintenance, sound, hardy cattle that work well at the ranch, in the feedlot and at the packing plant.

 We sell our bulls privately out of the pen each year and they are ready to be looked at in January.
 If you're interested in our program feel free to give Jason a call.
 Take a look at the sires of our 2021 calf crop and bulls we are using this year!

 A home raised bull out of one of our top cows, Angus Acres Ruth 42P.
 His 2021 bull crop had the highest rib eye and marbling scores of our sire groups.
 He is smooth made and his females are heavy milking, high producing young cows.
 This is our last calf crop from MLLL 78B.

 A home raised bull out of McGillivray Roseland 52A which goes back to Rivercrest Great Northern 7W.
 He is a clean fronted, deep bodied bull who had the highest yearling weight of our 2017 bulls.
-His first calf crop was exceptional and his bull calves were our heaviest weaning and yearling group.
+His calf crops have been exceptional and his bull calves were our heaviest weaning and yearling group.